 I am quite possibly the least artistic person ever, so my bullet journal isn’t pretty like others that I’ve seen.
 I’d like it to be pretty, but not only do I have no idea how to make it so, it’s a stretch for me to even draw basic shapes (I’m serious).
 I suppose I could try to copy other people’s work, but a) I’d just make a mess of it, and b) overall I think something simple and mostly text-based feels most right for me.
 Coloured pens and highlighters add some visual appeal.

 I now have multiple tools (5 apps plus my bullet journal) to keep track of what’s going on in my life.
 I contemplated going 100% with the bullet journal, but there are just so many things I like to keep track of that could get pretty unwieldy to write it all on paper.
 Plus my memory is terrible so everything needs to go on my to-do list, and I’d need a whole briefcase to hold a year worth of that on paper.
-I like that Pacifica, the app I use for mood tracking, offers an extensive list of emotions to tack onto every mood entry, and this helps me capture a clearer picture of how I’m feeling than if I were to try to spontaneously come up with descriptions.
+I like that Pacifica (now Sanvello), the app I use for mood tracking, offers an extensive list of emotions to tack onto every mood entry, and this helps me capture a clearer picture of how I’m feeling than if I were to try to spontaneously come up with descriptions.
 I’ve included some things in the bullet journal that I’m also capturing in the apps, but I plan to use the apps for smaller day to day variations and the bullet journal for the most significant moods/physical symptoms/events/etc.

 With the bullet journal, I aim to focus on the positive, which is very much something I need right now.
 It’s a great way to create the structure to focus on being mindful of both the positive and the future.
 I opted to go for a small but pretty notebook that my parents got for me in Seville, Spain.
 I’ve given a title to every single page, so even if I’m tempted to get negative, there just isn’t room for it, aside from one page devoted to what didn’t go well and what I learned, and another devoted to tough stuff I need to just let go.